CoverRight’s Mission and Editorial Guidelines.

 Skilled Nursing Facilities (SNF)

-Medicare Part A cost in 2024 will cover care delivered by SNFs on a short-term basis after a qualifying hospital stay of at least 3 days of hospitalization if a doctor has decided that you need daily skilled care.
+Medicare Part A costs in 2024 will cover care delivered by SNFs on a short-term basis after a qualifying hospital stay of at least 3 days if a doctor has decided that you need daily skilled care.

 Your obligations under Medicare Part A for SNF costs in 2024 include: